Khan/style-guides/style/python.md

 confusing.
 By making all imports be related to the repository-root, it avoids ambiguity, making it easier for code readers -- and code writers! -- to figure out the exact file that's being imported.

+The reason not to use relative imports is to avoid two ways of doing
+things: some people importing a module as an absolute path and some as a relative path makes it harder for readers to understand, harder to do tooling, and so forth.
+(We could have settled on _always_ using relative imports, but combining the two does not make sense.)
+Sometimes, when you're doing fancy things with import hooks or the like you have to use relative imports, but minimize these cases.

 This means that all non-system imports will be specified relative to the root of the KA python tree.